lantw44/copr-rpm-spec/patches/README.md

  * ht: Update to the latest version and prevent file name conflict with TeXLive
  * gnome-settings-daemon: Add buttons-have-images and menus-have-icons
  * gsettings-desktop-schemas: Respect buttons-have-images and menus-have-icons
+ * blender: Add FFmpeg support (Not available in Copr due to legal issues)

 _WARNING: Packages in this repo have the same names as packages from official Fedora repos._ You can identify whether packages are installed from this repo by checking the Summary and Description of the packages.